NetBros/TDTS06/Lab3/README.md

  *
  * Yes, No 162-170 is a clear example of this
 13. What is the throughput (bytes transferred per unit time) for the TCP connection?
 Explain how you calculated this value.
+14. Use the Time-Sequence-Graph (Stevens) plotting tool to view the sequence number versus time plot of segments being sent from the client to the server (Figure 2a and Figure 2b).
+For each of the two traces, can you identify where TCP's slow start phase begins and ends, and where congestion avoidance takes over?
+If you can, explain how.
+If not, explain why not.
+To better identify these phases, you may need to find the number of unacknowledged packets (or bytes) at different times and plot the unacknowledged packets (y-axis) as a function of time (x-axis).
+Note that the number of unacknowledged packets at different times can be found by comparing the number of packets that have been sent with the number of packets that have been acknowledged.
+After plotting the number of unacknowledged packets versus time, comment on ways in which the measured data differs from the idealized behavior of TCP that we've studied in the text.
+ * bka
+15. Explain the relationship between (i) the congestion window, (ii) the receiver advertised window, (iii) the number of unacknowledged bytes, and (iv) the effective window at the sender.
+ * bha
+16. Is it generally possible to find the congestion window size (i.e. cwnd) and how it changes with time, from the captured trace files?If so, please explain how.
+If not, please explain when and when not.
+Motivate your answer and give examples.
+Your answer may also benefit from trying to describe and discuss your answer in the context of the two prior questions, for example.
+ *hdj